-Pneu-Dart Type ‘U’ disposable laser engraved aluminum body RDD Devices are our most versatile and universal tail design for Pneu-Dart Projectors.
+Pneu-Dart Type ‘U’ disposable opaque polycarbonate resin body RDD Devices are 13mm caliber and are designed to provide precise remote drug delivery in a convenient, inexpensive projectile.
 Type U tails for 6cc – 10cc RDD Devices are our standard tail design for any projector.
 As an option, Type U tails have been created to support 0.5cc – 5cc RDD Devices as well.
 Many of our more seasoned customers may be familiar with these as Type ‘P’ RDD Devices with Flight Stabilizer Tails.

 First and Only disposable Slo-Inject® RDD device on the market!

 - Reduced rate of injection